top of page

 Sleep as Communication, Not Failure

-Sleep issues frequently accompany stress, anxiety, unexpressed worry or grief.
-Sometimes a sense of pressure to “hold it together” can also lead to sleep issues and lack of sleep can then lead to emotional fatigue, unproductiveness and poor digestion.
+Sleep issues frequently accompany stress, anxiety, unexpressed worry, or grief.
+Sometimes, a sense of pressure to “hold it together” can also lead to sleep issues.
+Lack of sleep can then lead to emotional fatigue, unproductiveness, and poor digestion.
+Instead of asking, “How do I control my sleep?”, a more supportive question may be: “What is my body trying to say?”

 sleep apnea disorders and support